mosaic-Wlab/mosaic-Wlab.github.io/index.md

 {% capture text %}

-We are a team of biologists, engineers, mathematicians and clinicians, and are constantly on the look-out for motivated and talended post-docs and master students.
-We strive to
+We are a team of biologists, engineers, mathematicians and clinicians, at different stages of our careers that work together to meet team and individual goals.
+We are constantly on the look-out for motivated and talended post-docs and master students, and strive to create an scientifically challenging research environment.

 {%
   include button.html